 1. Taquitos West Ave

 There will probably be a line out the door when you arrive, but don’t let that deter you: the line at Taquitos West Ave moves fast.
 These tacos have been a popular choice for San Antonio residents long before Netflix brought this taqueria to the main stage on their hit show Taco Chronicles.
-These tiny little tacos.
+These tiny little tacos are GOOD.